If you’re a woman who is organically prone to squirting during sex, can you stop yourself from doing it?

 At least the next day when our friend asked “Did you guys have sex in my bed?” we could truthfully answer “No.”

-It’s these occasions when it would be handy if I had a switch I could flick off to temporarily to control the lady juice, whilst not compromising on my climax.
+It’s these occasions when it would be handy if I had a switch I could flick off to temporarily to control the lady juice, without compromising on my climax.

 Would Kegals Help?